Griffith University

 Bachelor of Science (Archaeology)

 Archaeology offers a unique deep time perspective on the human experience.
-In this course you will discover: the diverse approaches archaeologists use to interpret the material traces of the past; the long, non-linear, and complicated trajectories of humanity; and how archaeology contributes to our understanding of societies on the Australian continent.
-In the laboratory component of the course, students will gain practical skills in artefact identification and analysis.
+In this course you will discover: the diverse approaches archaeologists use to interpret the material traces of the past; the long, non-linear, and complicated trajectories of humanity; and how archaeology contributes to our understanding of societies on the Australian continent and globally.
+In the tutorial component of the course, students will practice archaeological analysis and interpretation.

 Delivery mode